|Nutrition Facts (per serving)|

 Three Fabulous Recipes Using a Balsamic Reduction

-- A classic combination and one you will find all over Italy and the rest of the world is a caprese salad which consists of exquisite Buffalo mozzarella, squeaky fresh tomatoes, basil, and here, drizzled with a heady balsamic reduction.
+- A classic combination you will find all over Italy and the rest of the world is a caprese salad, consisting of exquisite Buffalo mozzarella, squeaky fresh tomatoes, basil, and here, drizzled with a heady balsamic reduction.

 - A fabulous way to dress up beets is balsamic barbecued beets.
 Before cooking, they are drizzled with the vinegar and then dressed again, but with a balsamic reduction.
 Delicious.

 - Enjoy a lovely scent and the flavor of honey infused into the balsamic reduction in this sweet potato spinach and onion tart.